wordandahalf/wordandahalf/README.md

 #### Hi!
 I'm Ryan 👋

 I'm a electrical engineering doctoral student at the University of Dayton.
-My research focuses on the design and analysis of neuromorphic imagers like event cameras as well as downstream computer vision applications.
+My research focuses on the design and analysis of neuromorphic imagers in addition to downstream computer vision algorithms.
 Previously, I've been the technical lead at [Telos Realms](https://telosrealms.com), an RPG bullet-hell experience built on top of Minecraft and a developer with Lumine Studios, where I helped maintain some of their products, including ModelEngine.

 The repositories here are mostly passion projects that I tinker with when I feel the inclination.